 True delay of the two events

-Sampling rate (Enunciate the future problems with LMS and AED due to the Hight sampling rate)
+Sampling rate (Enunciate the future problems with LMS and AED due to the Hight sampling rate, the problem is not really the sampling rate (it's better to have more samples !) but the distance between the sensors)

-TDE Algorithms (algorithms using delay between two sensors)
+XAVI /DANI AED TDE Algorithms (algorithms using delay between two sensors)

 Why two sensors?